freifeld/fastSCSP/Readme.md

 Oren Freifeld  (email: freifeld@csail.mit.edu)

 An early/partial version of this software was written by Oren.
 It was then completed and improved by Yixin.
-Yixin also wrote the matlab wrapper.
+Yixin also wrote the Matlab wrapper.